 Product owner role

-We work in scrum methodology, so we have to choose a person who will be responsible for the whole application development project.
-Usually, we do not allocate the product owner on our side.
+We work in the scrum methodology, so we have to choose a person who will be responsible for the application development project.
+We don’t usually allocate the product owner on our side.
 Scrum assumes that there is a development team, but there is also the role of a product owner who is in charge of deciding which features are in the system.
 He or she has to know everything about the product and answer any questions about how developers should implement features.
 The product owner is able to respond to all questions about the product, system and also business background.

 A product owner must answer questions that arise throughout the project.
 He or she needs to respond quickly enough not to create a bottleneck.
 In order to avoid sending a single question, we organize so-called backlog groomings or backlog refinements.
 These are meetings where the goal is to explain the backlog to the team and discuss with the development team all the upcoming tasks trying to find out all these questions before we start the implementation of a given feature.
 This kind of meeting usually lasts much longer at the beginning of the project and then we keep these meetings regularly every week or every two weeks depends on the length of the sprint just to refine the next stories on the list.
-This way can be on the right track with all client’s needs with the minimum effort from the client’s side to run the project on time and budget.
+This way can be on the right track with all client’s needs with the minimum effort from the client’s side to run the project on time and within budget.

-The great example here is our project for The Guardian.
-The company has a dedicated business owner on its side who takes care of the business — the roadmap for the system in terms of business discusses with us about priorities and features.
-All the process is led by Slack — both sites are this way very responsive and the communication is smooth and quick.
-We run together planning sessions and so-called groomings to set up what should be done in the next sprints.
+One example here is our project for The Guardian Soulmates app.
+The company had a dedicated business owner in London who took care of the business.
+She also set the roadmap for the system in terms of business and discussed priorities and features with us.
+All the process is led over Slack — both sites are this way very responsive and the communication was quick and efficient.
+We run planning sessions together and groomings to set up what should be done in the next sprints.